rails-girls-summer-of-code/summer-of-code/roles.md

 #### Main Roles

 Rails Girls Summer of Code centers around teams.
-An ideal team has a pair or students, one or many coaches and a project expert, called mentor.
+An ideal team has a pair of students, one or more coaches and a project expert, called mentor.

 ##### Student